 This time it’s Bane!
 And not the pussy Bane from Batman & Robin — this is the real Bane, the one who’s fully capable of outmatching Batman both physically and strategically.
 And also, Catwoman.
 Anne Hathaway as Catwoman!
 Now that is what I call casting.

 This movie has a lot of stuff in it that should have been awesome.
 The conflict with Bane is as difficult and high-stakes as any superhero battle yet, and the way he takes over Gotham City and tears down its entire social order is frighteningly plausible, in a way that few supervillain plots ever are.
-This movie’s depiction of social order being systematically torn down is seriously dark and frightening.
+This movie’s depiction of civilized society being systematically taken apart is seriously dark and frightening.
 So why is it that the film as a whole still feels kind of weak and mediocre?

 Well first of all, there’s Hans Zimmer’s score, which may be his laziest one yet.
 A lot of important scenes are undercut by feeble and vacuous music.
 But that’s hardly a fatal shortcoming.

 A more important shortcoming is that here we re-encounter our old friend from the first movie of the trilogy: the problem of bad guys who have no reason to be so bad.
 Just as Ra’s Al-Ghul in the first film has no plausible motivation to want to destroy a whole city, Bane has none here.
-He’s masterful at breaking down the city in ways that might well work in real life (if it were possible to plant that many explosives, which it’s not), but his explanation for why he wants to do this neither rings true nor makes sense.
+He’s masterful at breaking down the city in ways that might well work in real life (if it were possible to plant that many explosives, which it’s not), but his explanation for why he wants to do this neither rings true nor makes sense, just as Ra’s Al-Ghul’s did not.

 The second movie also had this issue, but it works there because the Joker is explicitly not rational in his goals.
 “I’m like a dog chasing cars!
 Wouldn’t know what to do with one if I caught it.”
 If you think this is a minor niggle in plot terms, well, look at what a drastic difference in quality there is between the Joker movie and the other two, and ask what else there is, in story terms, to create such a wide gap.